-While it is often considered an American pastime, having a drink is frequently indicative of a deeper problem that many people ignore.
+While it is often considered an American pastime, having a drink frequently indicates a deeper problem that many people ignore.
 Since so many social activities in the US are centered around drinking or featuring drinking as a significant draw, such as sporting & music events, the chances of becoming addicted to alcohol have never been better.

-Alcohol is an incredibly powerful depressant that produces profound effects on the central nervous system and the brain.
+Alcohol is an incredibly powerful depressant that profoundly affects the central nervous system and the brain.
 It makes you feel good by forcing dopamine levels to rise, which acts as a mood-enhancer for a little while but can reverse if the drinking continues, resulting in a drastic change in mood.

 Long-term abuse of alcohol can result in damage to nearly every system in the body.
-It can leave the individual with liver damage, kidney damage, damage to the heart and circulatory system, skin problems, brain damage, and even coma and death.
+It can leave the individual with liver damage, kidney damage, heart and circulatory system damage, skin problems, brain damage, and even coma and death.

-When it comes to drug use, most people either ended up getting addicted to something they started out using just recreationally, or they were self-medicating and lost control of things.
-Either way, there are some signs that can indicate that someone has an addiction, including:
+When it comes to drug use, most people either ended up getting addicted to something they started out using recreationally or were self-medicating and lost control of things.
+Either way, some signs can indicate that someone has an addiction, including:

 If you think someone you care about may have a drug problem, it might not be so easy to notice that from the outside.
 Unless there are obvious physical or behavioral changes, there’s a good chance you don’t pick up on a loved one’s addiction for a long time.
 Some signs to look for if you suspect someone has a drug addiction include:

-When you realize you have an addiction, figuring out how to get help can seem like a challenge.
-The good news is, there are many addiction treatment facilities that can help you get through the detox and withdrawals, allowing you to move on to the next part of your life.
+When you realize you have an addiction, figuring out how to get help can seem challenging.
+The good news is that many addiction treatment facilities can help you get through the detox and withdrawals, allowing you to move on to the next part of your life.

-With the help of experienced addiction professionals, you’ll be set up for success with a clean, detoxed body, free from drugs and, thus, free from the cravings that keep you in the vicious cycle of addiction.
-After that, you can utilize other therapy sessions that can help you figure out the root cause of your substance use.
+With the help of experienced addiction professionals, you’ll be set up for success with a clean, detoxed body, free from drugs and, thus, from the cravings that keep you in the vicious cycle of addiction.
+After that, you can utilize other therapy sessions to help determine the root cause of your substance use.
 Once you know the why behind your addiction, you can truly get the help you need.